The Beautiful Granja São Francisco

-Granja São Francisco is located in the beautiful mountain range of the Mantiqueira de Minas in Minas Gerais.
+Granja São Francisco is located in the beautiful mountain range of the Mantiqueira de Minas in the Minas Gerais region of Brazil.
 It sits at around 1,300 metres above sea level.
 This is a fairly high altitude for a Brazilian coffee.
-The area has ample and frequent rainfall with consistent mild temperatures and is recognised today as one of the best coffee growing areas in Brazil.
+The area has ample and frequent rainfall with consistent mild temperatures.
+It is recognised today as one of the best coffee growing areas in Brazil.
 The surrounding countryside is as lush and picturesque as a Romantic Landscape painting!

 Turning Cows into Coffee